-The Company also manufactures and sells protein labeling and detection reagents to customers that are used for basic research and development.
-The contracts to sell these catalog products consist of a single performance obligation to deliver the reagent products.
-Revenue from these contracts is recognized at a point in time, generally upon shipment of the final product to the customer.
+Prior to the divestiture of its Protein Detection business in September 2021 (see Note 2), the Company also manufactured and sold protein labeling and detection reagents to customers that were used for basic research and development.
+The contracts to sell these catalog products consisted of a single performance obligation to deliver the reagent products.
+Revenue from these contracts was recognized at a point in time, generally upon shipment of the final product to the customer.